neverfap-deluxe/nfd-api/content/content_articles/EDIT--AOA--C--the-importance-of-developing-a-mental-health-routine.md

 Ultimately, a solid mental health plan should equally contain preventative maintenance measures, as well as strategies which can allow us to navigate difficult situations.

-And that's really why meditation is so powerful, because it can help you remain in balance with your mind so you don't even get to a point of experiencing urges.
+And that's really why meditmation is so powerful, because it can help you remain in balance with your mind so you don't even get to a point of experiencing urges.

 In addition, your plan should also contain a list of actions and strategies to help you deal with the most common scenarios you struggle with.